How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 After each rep, note what went wrong

-Update process after each rep
+Update the process after each rep

 By rep 10, the process is significantly cleaner